Samhain: Ritual bonfires

-Similar to Bealtaine, bonfires were lit on hilltops at Samhain and there were rituals involving them.
-By the early modern era, they were most common in parts of the Scottish Highlands, on the Isle of Man, in north and mid Wales, and in parts of Ulster.
-F. Marian McNeill says that a force-fire (or need-fire) was the traditional way of lighting them, but notes that this method gradually died out.
+Like Bealtaine, bonfires were lit on hilltops at Samhain, and there were rituals involving them.
+By the early modern era, they were most common in parts of the Scottish Highlands, on the Isle of Man, in north and mid-Wales, and in parts of Ulster.
+F. Marian McNeill says that they were formerly need-fires, but that this custom died out.
 Likewise, only certain kinds of wood were traditionally used, but later records show that many kinds of flammable material were burnt.
-It is suggested that the fires were a kind of imitative or sympathetic magic—they mimicked the Sun, helping the "powers of growth" and holding back the decay and darkness of winter.
+It is suggested that the fires were a kind of imitative or sympathetic magic; mimicking the Sun, helping the "powers of growth" and holding back the decay and darkness of winter.
 They may also have served to symbolically "burn up and destroy all harmful influences".
-Accounts from the 18th and 19th centuries suggest that the fires (as well as their smoke and ashes) were deemed to have protective and cleansing powers.
+Accounts from the 18th and 19th centuries suggest that the fires, smoke, and ashes were deemed to have protective and cleansing powers.

 In 19th-century Moray, boys asked for bonfire fuel from each house in the village.
-When the fire was lit, "one after another of the youths laid himself down on the ground as near to the fire as possible so as not to be burned, and in such a position as to let the smoke roll over him.
+When the fire was lit, "one after another of the youths laid himself down on the ground as near to the fire as possible so as not to be burned and in such a position as to let the smoke roll over him.
 The others ran through the smoke and jumped over him".
-When the bonfire burnt down, they scattered the ashes, vying with each other who should scatter them most.
+When the bonfire burnt, they scattered the ashes, vying for who should scatter them most.
 In some areas, two bonfires would be built side by side, and the people—sometimes with their livestock—would walk between them as a cleansing ritual.
 The bones of slaughtered cattle were said to have been cast upon bonfires.
-In the Gaelic world, cattle were the main form of wealth and were the center of agricultural and pastoral life.

-People also took flames from the bonfire back to their homes.
-During the 19th century in parts of Scotland, torches of burning fir or turf were carried sunwise around homes and fields to protect them.
+People also took the flames from the bonfire back to their homes.
+During the 19th century, in parts of Scotland, torches of burning fir or turf were carried sunwise around homes and fields to protect them.
 In some places, people doused their hearth fires on Samhain night.
-Each family then solemnly re-lit its hearth from the communal bonfire, thus bonding the community together.
-The 17th century writer Geoffrey Keating claimed that this was an ancient tradition, instituted by the druids.
+Each family then solemnly re-lit its hearth from the communal bonfire, thus bonding the community.
+The 17th-century writer Geoffrey Keating claimed that this was an ancient tradition instituted by the druids.
 Dousing the old fire and bringing in the new may have been a way of banishing evil, which was part of New Year festivals in many countries.